TamerHamdan/dotfiles/README.md

 ![Sc](https://github.com/TamerHamdan/images/raw/main/screenshots/dotfilesV1.png)

 ---
-I like to keep things minimal and close to default for easier maintainability, adaptability, and portability :D
+I like to keep things minimal and close to default for easier maintainability & portability!
-This devflow focuses more on (vi) **keyboard-based programming**
+This devflow focuses more on **keyboard-based programming** (Vi)

 ### ⚙️ How to Use?
+**This will symlink all the dotfiles to your home directory. :D**
 1. Install GNU Stow:
    ```bash
    # macOS